sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 - A d430 compute node to host the core network
 - A d740 compute node for the gNodeB
 - One of the four indoor OTA X310s
-- All four indoor OTA NUCs
+- One of the four indoor OTA x310s as UE

 #### Bleeding-edge Software Caveats!